ClearingHouse/ClearingHouse/README.md

 ### Burn

-Balances in ClearingHouse’s native currency, ‘XCH’, will be initialised by ‘burning’ Viacoins in miners’ fees during a particular period of time using the a **burn** message type.
+Balances in ClearingHouse’s native currency, ‘XCH’, will be initialised by ‘burning’ Viacoins during a particular period of time using the a **burn** message type.
 The number of XCH earned per Viacoin is calculated
 thus: